facelessuser/pyspelling/docs/src/markdown/about/development.md

 ## Coding Standards

-When writing code, the code should roughly conform to PEP8 and PEP257 suggestions.
-The project utilizes the Flake8 linter (with some additional plugins) to ensure code conforms (give or take some of the rules).
-When in doubt, follow the formatting hints of existing code when adding or modifying files. existing files.
-Listed below are the modules
+When writing code, the code should roughly conform to PEP8 and PEP257 suggestions along with some other requirements.
+The project utilizes the @astral-sh/ruff linter that helps to ensure code conforms (give or take some of the rules).
+When in doubt, follow the formatting hints of existing code when adding files or modifying existing files.
-used:

-- @gitlab:pycqa/flake8
-- @gitlab:pycqa/flake8-docstrings
-- @gitlab:pycqa/pep8-naming
-- @ebeweber/flake8-mutable
-- @gforcada/flake8-builtins

-Usually this can be automated with Tox (assuming it is installed): `tox -elint`.
+Usually this can be automated with Tox (assuming it is installed): `tox -e lint`.

 ## Building and Editing Documents

 Documents are in Markdown (with with some additional syntax provided by extensions) and are converted to HTML via Python Markdown.
 If you would like to build and preview the documentation, you must have these packages installed:

 -   @Python-Markdown/markdown: the Markdown parser.
 -   @mkdocs/mkdocs: the document site generator.
 -   @squidfunk/mkdocs-material: a material theme for MkDocs.
 -   @facelessuser/pymdown-extensions: this Python Markdown extension bundle.

 In order to build and preview the documents, just run the command below from the root of the project and you should be able to view the documents at `localhost:8000` in your browser.
 After that, you should be able to update the documents